Mental Health Resources for Families, Friends and Other Allies in Recovery

 NATIONAL ALLIANCE FOR CAREGIVING

-Circle of Care: A Guidebook for Mental Health Caregivers and Circle of Care: A Guidebook for Mental Health Caregivers – Spanish were developed based on a study conducted by the National Alliance for Caregiving with the assistance of the National Alliance on Mental Illness and Mental Health America in 2015.
-The Circle of Care: Guidebook for Mental Health Caregivers provides fact sheets on the following topics:
+Circle of Care: A Guidebook for Mental Health Caregivers (available in English and in Spanish) were developed based on a study conducted by the National Alliance for Caregiving with the assistance of the National Alliance on Mental Illness and Mental Health America in 2015.

 Caregiver Health Self-Assessment Questionnaire helps caregivers review their situations, consider options and make decisions that will assist them with taking care of themselves within the context of caregiving responsibilities.